Menu

 Tuesday evenings – Main Library from 5 to 8 p.m.

-The Fargo Public Library is excited to introduce the 2024 Fargo Public Library Reading Challenge!
-This challenge is designed for adult readers who are looking to add fun, discover a new favorite, or have a little extra motivation for reading during the year.
+The Fargo Public Library is excited to announce the 2025 Fargo Public Library Reading Challenge!
+This challenge is designed for adult and older teen (16+)readers who are looking to add fun, discover a new favorite, or have a little extra motivation for reading during the year.
 Registration is open and participation starts January 1 in Beanstack.
 The challenge runs through Dec.
-31, 2024.
+31, 2025.
 Throughout the year, participants complete any of the 12 reading prompts by keeping track and entering the title of what you read in Beanstack.
 Participants who complete 10 of the 12 prompts will be entered to win a grand prize drawing at the end of the year.
 If you need recommendations for the reading prompts, contact the Main Library's Information Desk at 701.241.1492 or email askreference@fargolibrary.org to request title suggestions.

 Apple Store